 Factors | MDF Board | Plywood |

-Strength & Durability | Less strong and durable. | More durable and strong. |
+Strength & Durability | Less strong and durable. | More durable and stronger. |

-Flexibility | More like to stay rigid and crack if bent. | Easier to bend and mould to desired shape. |
+Flexibility | More likely to stay rigid and crack if bent. | Easier to bend and mould to the desired shape. |

-Weight | Denser than plywood so tends to be heavier. | Lighter in comparison. |
+Weight | Denser than plywood, so it tends to be heavier. | Lighter in comparison. |

 Price | Usually less expensive. | More expensive. |

 Maintenance Required | Tends to absorb moisture and swell.
-Therefore, it requires more care. | Water resistant and can last long without excess maintenance. |
+Therefore, it requires more care. | Water-resistant and can last long without excess maintenance. |

 Choosing the right board can be a crucial decision, and it's important to weigh the pros and cons of MDF vs plywood cabinets carefully.
 For applications requiring greater strength and durability, plywood is generally the better choice, while MDF is a better option for projects that require smoother surfaces and ease of use.
 Additionally, factors such as price, weight, and intended use should also be considered.